Back to Sleep (song): Background

 The music video for "Back to Sleep" was directed by Brown, and released on December 14, 2015, on his YouTube and Vevo account.

 Synopsis

 The video follows the conclusion of Brown's "Fine by Me" music video, and starts with the singer making a phone call to his girlfriend, asking her if he could "come over" to her house even though it's late at night, because of "weird" things happening to him throughout the night.
 As soon as Brown arrives to her house, they get intimate, with scenes showing them kissing and touching in the shower and bedroom, intercut with scenes of Brown performing the song in a club, with a female band.

 Live performances

 Brown promoted the song with live performances on televised shows and festivals, including Jimmy Kimmel Live!, Taraji & Terrence's White Hot Holidays, the "Lil' Weezyana Fest 2016", and the 3rd iHeartRadio Music Awards.
-The song was included on all the setlists of Brown's tours following its release.
+The song was included in the setlists of all Brown's tours following its release.